resplendentHSHI/lockout-tournament/content/home.md

 Due to district guidelines, GMC will be held **virtually** for all participants.
 All participants in the **USA** are eligible for prizes, which will be awarded to the top teams and individuals.

+## Registration

+Registration is now open at <https://bit.ly/GMC2022>.
+Also, join the Discord at <https://discord.gg/wT3hFRbrzq>!

 ## About

 The GMC will be held by dedicated Gunn students from Gunn Math Circle.
 We invite all aspiring mathematicians of all skill levels!